2026 Convention Social Justice Project

 Since 1949, the Variety Boys & Girls Club has responded to the needs of children in the community by offering academic and leadership development programs, tutoring and mentoring, sports and aquatics programs, arts and crafts, a computer learning center and library, social recreation, college scholarships, and special events to award members’ achievements.

-For this project we will be supporting the 2026 recipients of college scholarships.
-While the scholarships will help with tuition, the students still need school supplies and items for their dorm rooms.
+For this project we supported the 2026 recipients of college scholarships.
+While the scholarships helped with tuition, the students still needed school supplies and items for their dorm rooms.

 Remember, whenever discussing our upcoming convention on Mighty Network, Facebook,